signum-network/CIPs/SIP/sip-40.md

 ## Compatibility
-This new NFT standard is compatible with the curent smart contract framework.
+This new NFT standard is compatible with the current smart contract framework.
 **No** hard fork needed.

 ## Copyright